Understanding the Last Fifty Years of Global Development

 Is the world better off than it was fifty years ago, and what drives these changes?

-On average, global development has been on the rise over the last fifty years.
-Humans are living longer, literacy rates are up, and the world is a healthier and wealthier place.
-In China alone, one billion people have been lifted out of poverty thanks to their country’s rapid development, and extreme poverty rates are declining worldwide.
+Humans are living longer, literacy rates are up, and the world is in many ways a healthier and wealthier place.
+In China alone, more than eight hundred million people have left conditions of poverty thanks to their country’s rapid development, and extreme poverty rates are declining worldwide.

 But development is more than just the absence of poverty and not everyone in the world is better off.